on3snowysnowman/Frost/README.txt

     purposes.
 In other words, Frost provides the framework for doing so, but much of the work will need to be written by the user.

-    SETUP:

-        Frost requires two dependencies to be installed on your pc, and available to the compiler.
-    These two dependencies are SDL2 (Simple Direct Media Library) and nlohmann::json.

-        The first step to setting up Frost is to install it to your system.
-Frost installs as a statically linked library that your program will link to on compile.
-To specify where Frost should install on your computer, navigate to the "Paths" directory.
-In here, you will find two
-    files:

-        "Frost_Path.txt" is used to specify the path on your system where the Frost Library will be placed.
-I typically put it under my users directory (C:/Users/Username).

-        "Project_Path.txt" is used to specify the path to your project's executable directory that is going to be linking to this engine.
-This directory is important, because the required assets used by Frost will be copied into the same directory as the executable so that they are available to it during runtime.

-        Once you've written both directories to their respective file, the next step is to run the "install.bat" file.
-This file will use cmake to automatically build and install the project into the specified directory and copy the assets into the directory of your project's executable.
-After this step, the installation process of Frost is complete, and next is linking your project to Frost.

-    LINKING:

-        To link to Frost, use cmake.
-Inside the Demo directory, there are a collection of .cpp files that demonstrate the basics of using Frost.
-Also contained, is the CMakeLists.txt file that Cmake uses to build the project.
-If you examine that, you will find everything you need to build and link your project.

 # 2: Engine Functionality & Capabilites #